Planning a trip to The Happiest Place on Earth? Chances are, you’ll need a place to park!

 Each of the three Disneyland Resort hotels have their own parking areas.
 Only Guests who are staying at the hotels may park in the hotel parking areas.

-If you are dining at one of the hotels, you may be entitled to free validation.
+If you are dining at one of the hotels, you may be entitled to free validation for up to 5 hours.
 Please check the Disneyland website for the current list of participating restaurants.

 Guest Drop Off / Pick Up Locations (Ride Share)